-- Benefits are available to all of the residents in a particular area, wherein at least 51 percent of the residents are LMI; - At least 51 percent of the benefits are provided to LMI persons; - Benefits will be provided to a clientele presumed to be principally LMI persons; or,

-• If jobs are created or retained in a project, at least 51 percent of the permanent, full time equivalent jobs will be held by or made available to LMI persons.
+- Benefits are available to all of the residents in a particular area, wherein at least 51 percent of the residents are LMI; - At least 51 percent of the benefits are provided to LMI persons; - Benefits will be provided to a clientele presumed to be principally LMI persons; or, - If jobs are created or retained in a project, at least 51 percent of the permanent, full time equivalent jobs must be shown to be held by or made available to LMI persons.

-• In the case of a project providing relevant, direct outcome-based services, the following classes of people are presumed LMI:
+In the case of a project providing relevant, direct outcome-based services, the following classes of people are presumed LMI, according to HUD:

-- Abused children;

-- Battered spouses;
+- Abused children; - Battered spouses;

 - Elderly persons;

 - Severely disabled persons (persons meeting the Bureau of Census' definition);

 - Homeless persons;

+- Illiterate adults.

+- Persons with AIDS; and

 - Migrant farm workers;

-- Persons with AIDS; and

-- Illiterate adults.